 What causes hormonal acne?

-Hormone imbalances that trigger breakouts also increase the inflammation and sebum (natural oils) production in your skin, which can lead to clogged hair follicles and the growth of bacteria called Propionibacterium acnes.
+Hormone imbalances that trigger breakouts also increase the inflammation and sebum (natural oils) production in your skin, which can lead to clogged hair follicles and the increased growth of bacteria called Propionibacterium acnes.
 These bacteria feed on your sebum and dead skin cells, which cause pimples and, of course, further irritate the skin.
 Unfortunately, pinpointing the cause of your hormonal acne is a little more complicated than using antibacterial soap or disinfecting your yoga mat.
-To determine the reason for your acne-causing hormone fluctuations it’s best to see a doctor (either your OBGYN or a dermatologist) and make sure they help yu to rule out more serious conditions (like PCOS and tumors) as causes of your hormonal acne.
+To determine the reason for your acne-causing hormone fluctuations it’s best to see a doctor (either your OBGYN or a dermatologist) and make sure they help you to rule out more serious conditions (like PCOS and tumors) as causes of your hormonal acne.

 How can I tell if I have hormonal acne?

 Visually identifying hormonal acne will likely differ depending on your age.
 If you’ve just hit puberty, you’ll see hormonal breakouts develop across your entire face.

 If you’re in your twenties or older, your hormonal acne will likely be concentrated around the lower third of your face — usually around the bottoms of your cheeks and jaw and on the chin.
 Hormonal acne can appear in the form of blackheads, whiteheads and smaller pimples, but it’s more likely to rear its head as deeper, more painful cysts that don’t have a visible head but are tender and sore to the touch.

 Choose your facial cleansers carefully — pick one that has salicylic acid and other acne fighting ingredients, not harsh scrubbing beads or granules.
 Cleansers with lactic and glycolic acids or topical retinols are dermatologist-tested, over-the-counter treatments that may help reduce some symptoms of hormonal acne.